Last Updated: April 2026

-Starting today — February 25, 2026 — anyone traveling to the UK from a visa-exempt country must have an approved Electronic Travel Authorisation (ETA) before they board a plane, train, or ferry.
-No ETA, no boarding.
+As of February 25, 2026, anyone visiting the UK from a visa-exempt country must have an approved Electronic Travel Authorisation (ETA) before boarding.
 This applies to Americans, Canadians, Australians, and citizens of all 27 EU countries — 85 nationalities in total.
-Here’s everything you need to know.

 The UK ETA is a digital travel authorization — not a visa.
 Think of it as the UK’s version of the US ESTA or Canada’s eTA.
 It’s a pre-screening system that checks travelers against security databases before they’re allowed to board transport to the UK.

-The ETA program has been rolling out in phases since late 2023, starting with Gulf states and gradually expanding.
-But February 25, 2026 is the hard enforcement date — the transitional flexibility is over.
+The ETA program has been rolling out in phases since late 2023.
+February 25, 2026 is the hard enforcement date — the transitional flexibility is over.
 Airlines, ferry operators, and rail companies (including Eurostar) are now required to verify ETA status before boarding.
 If you don’t have one, you don’t travel.

 Who Needs a UK ETA?